Estrada-Gene/LiDAR_Forest_structure/README.md

 Workflow:

-The file "forest_structure.Rmd" contains to create plots of the 12 forest structure metrics described in the publication.
+The file "forest_structure.Rmd" contains code to create plots and figures of the 12 forest structure metrics described in the publication.

-The file "modeling.Rmd" contains code to calculate species diversity metrics, spatial autocorrelation metrics, and conduct all modeling described in the publication.
+The file "modeling.Rmd" contains code to calculate species diversity metrics, spatial autocorrelation metrics, and conduct all statistical modeling described in the publication.
 It also contains code used to create all other figures.

 All code uses the raw data contained in the .csv files in the "data" folder.

-All code last ran and produced the relevant output in R v4.3.1 on 2026-01-30.
+All code was last run and produced the relevant output in R v4.3.1 on 2026-01-30.

 This repo is a duplicate of information available at https://doi.org/10.5281/zenodo.18438528.